ViggenKorir/CodeChallange_wk_01/README.md

 If the number of points is greater than 12, it logs "License Suspended" to the console.
 Otherwise, it logs "Points" followed by the number of points to the console.

-##challange three: Net Salary Calculator
+## challenge three: Net Salary Calculator